Email marketing is central to your marketing campaign.

-Rapportive only works when your contact is a LinkedIn user.
+Rapportive only works when your contact is a LinkedIn user–it doesn’t access any other social media sites.
 Fortunately, most people have a profile, as LinkedIn is the number one professional networking platform in the world.

-It may sound more like a football app and less like something for marketers, but it truly is one of the best Gmail plugins around.
+It may sound more like a football app or social network scheme and less like something for marketers, but it truly is one of the best Gmail plugins around.